-How much did we spend on that subdivision last quarter?
+How much did we spend on that project last month?

 Simple question.
-But your job cost export contains dozens of ways the same subdivision name gets entered — abbreviations, typos, partial names, initials.
+But your export contains dozens of ways the same project name gets entered.
+Abbreviations, typos, partial names, initials.
 A raw report splits cost across all of them.

-What's our erosion control cost across all active projects?
+What's our cost on a specific work type across all active projects?

-The right cost code gets you the right rows — but only if every entry for the same project is grouped together.
+Filter by cost code and you get the right rows — but only if every entry for the same project is grouped together.
 When project names are fragmented, the ranking of who's spending the most changes.

 A raw erosion control report filtered on "Iron Creek Ranch" misses $125,267 sitting under those five entries.